-When it comes to your descriptions, make sure you use keywords that are relevant to the board or image but avoid keyword saturation — the algorithm will catch that.
+When it comes to your descriptions, make sure you use keywords that are relevant to the board or image but avoid keyword saturation—the algorithm will catch that.

-A strong description should serve two purposes: it lets your audience know the value points and it helps you rank through keywords.
+A strong description should serve two purposes: It lets your audience know the value points and it helps you rank through keywords.
 Let’s take a look at some great examples that effectively implement these strategies.

-Use Hashtags to Aid Discovery
+Use Hashtags To Aid Discovery

-Pin this infographic for future reference
+Pin the following infographic for future reference.

 Here are some quick steps to get you started:

-- Once you set up your name, location, and language, select the description that best fits your business.
+- Once you set up your business name, location, and language, select the description that best fits your business.

 - Claim your website.